skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 SYNOPSIS
 ========
-| ``tap2sna.py`` [options] INPUT [snapshot.z80]
+| ``tap2sna.py`` [options] INPUT [OUTFILE]
 | ``tap2sna.py`` @FILE [args]

 DESCRIPTION
 ===========
-``tap2sna.py`` converts a TAP or TZX file (which may be inside a zip archive) into a Z80 snapshot.
+``tap2sna.py`` converts a TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
 INPUT may be the full URL to a remote zip archive or TAP/TZX file, or the path to a local file.
 Arguments may be read from FILE instead of (or as well as) being given on the command line.

 OPTIONS